Saibot393/phantomtokens/README.md

 The following modes are available:
 - anchored: The token can not be dragged
 - unclickable: The token can not be interacted with
-- phantom: The token well be invisible
+- phantom: The token is invisible